AdaCore/spark2014/lrm/source/subprograms.rst

 body.

-If the subprogram has a Refined_Depends aspect (see :ref:`refined-dependency-aspect`), this has to be checked for consistency with the Depends aspect and influences the rules for checking the implementation of its body as described below.
+If the subprogram has a Refined_Depends aspect (see :ref:`refined-depends-aspect`), this has to be checked for consistency with the Depends aspect and influences the rules for checking the implementation of its body as described below.